 This is a perfect example of life reflecting back to me a part of myself that I refused to acknowledge.
 I didn’t love or respect myself and allowed people to treat me the same.

-The flip side of people pleasing is resentment and hostility.
+The flip side of people-pleasing is resentment and hostility.
 Even if people did respond graciously to my efforts, I couldn’t allow myself to genuinely receive their kindness and, instead, stockpiled animosity.
-Because I didn’t like myself, I was numb to most consideration that did come my way.
+Because I didn’t like myself, I was numb to most considerations that did come my way.
 Compliments slid off of me like a Teflon frying pan.
-In order to keep up the pleasant, people-pleasing front, the bitterness I felt got buried until it erupted in angry outbursts or came out passive aggressively.
+In order to keep up the pleasant, people-pleasing front, the bitterness I felt got buried until it erupted in angry outbursts or came out passive-aggressively.